cresset-template/cresset/README.md

 Connecting a new volume is as simple as removing the current container, adding a line in the `docker-compose.yaml`/`Dockerfile` file, then creating a new container from the same image.
-Build caches allow new builds to be created very quickly, solving another barrier for Docker adoption, the long initial build time.
+Build caches allow new images to be built very quickly, removing another barrier to Docker adoption, the long initial build time.

 The instructions below allow interactive development on the terminal,